Employer-Specific Benefit Guide

 One of the most powerful tax planning advantages available to high-earning HealthPartners physicians and clinical directors is the ability to participate in both a 403(b) and a 457(b) plan simultaneously.
 Because these plans are governed by different sections of the Internal Revenue Code, their annual contribution limits do not aggregate.

-As of 2026, the IRS elective deferral limit is $27,500 for a 403(b) plan and an additional $27,500 for a 457(b) plan.
-For clinical leaders age 50 and older, catch-up contributions of $8,000 may be made to each plan depending on eligibility, allowing up to $71,000 of combined tax-deferred savings in a single calendar year.
+As of 2026, the IRS elective deferral limit is $24,500 for a 403(b) plan and an additional $24,500 for a 457(b) plan.
+For clinical leaders age 50 and older, catch-up contributions of $8,000 may be made to each plan depending on eligibility, allowing up to $65,000 of combined tax-deferred savings in a single calendar year.
+Under SECURE 2.0, participants who attain ages 60 through 63 in 2026 may be eligible for a higher catch-up limit of $11,250 per plan, if the plan permits, potentially bringing combined savings to $71,500.1

 However, these benefits come with strict structural rules and distinct risks.
 While a 403(b) plan holds assets in a trust for the exclusive benefit of the participant, a non-profit 457(b) plan is technically an unfunded arrangement.
 The assets remain the property of HealthPartners and are subject to the claims of the organization's general creditors.
 Furthermore, investment options inside these plans are subject to ongoing market volatility, meaning results will vary based on asset allocation and market conditions.